 Rash guards over the years have become more popular for any kind of water sport including swimming.
 They are also known as a rashie or rash vest.
-A rash guard is a tight fitting piece of upper body garment that helps to prevent chaffing, rashes and can even protect from jellyfish stings.
+A rash guard is a tight-fitting piece of upper body garment that helps to prevent chafing, rashes and can even protect from jellyfish stings.

 They originally were designed for surfers so they can protect themselves from scratches and skin-irritations when continually having contact between the surfboard and their skin.
 Since those early uses, the rash guard has found a much wider spread use in all kinds of water sports including scuba diving and snorkeling.

 Improvements have also been made in the materials that are used as you get many rash guards today with UV protection.
 Most common rash guards have a UPF 50+ protection but you can find some (rare) variants that protect even higher.

 The UV protection is very important for both snorkelers as well as divers.
 During snorkeling, the back of your body is exposed to sunlight and there’s a good chance to end up with a sunburn.
 Sunscreen can prevent that but it’s hard to get it consistently on the back.

 Scuba divers appreciate the protection from UV when going out or coming in on a dive boat.
 Being exposed to the sun during that time can also easily lead to sunburn if you’re not careful.
 A full-sleeved rash guard can protect you in those instances without having to worry about putting sunscreen on.